 Now that the step up is done, you can PING IP addresses of computers in the remote network to test if the Static Router is working.

-In case if you have any issues with regards to the above steps, immediately call on Linksys router support toll free number at 1-888-479-2017.
+In case if you have any issues with How to setup static routing between a router and another network? immediately call on Linksys technical support toll-free number at +1 888 808 1303.
 The Linksys router support professionals are available 24×7 for assistance.
 Contact today for help!